South Hill Mall: History

 Lamonts was converted to Gottschalks in 2000 when the Lamonts chain was acquired.
 The Bon Marché was dual-branded as Bon-Macy's in 2003, and then was renamed as just Macy's in 2005, the same year that Gottschalks closed most of the former Lamonts stores.
 Within a year of its closing, the former Gottschalks anchor was split between Circuit City and Linens 'n Things.
-Mervyns closed in 2006 as the chain exited Washington.
-By May of the same year, it was announced that Kohl's, a chain based in Wisconsin, had acquired the former Mervyns store, although the mall's manager later said that Kohl's had no plans to open a store in the mall.
+Mervyn's closed in 2006 as the chain exited Washington.
+By May of the same year, it was announced that Kohl's, a chain based in Wisconsin, had acquired the former Mervyn's store, although the mall's manager later said that Kohl's had no plans to open a store in the mall.
 A multimillion-dollar renovation of the mall also began in 2009, starting with a renovation of the food court.
-In addition, JCPenney moved its women's departments to the former Mervyns, while retaining all other departments in the existing store.
+In addition, JCPenney moved its women's departments to the former Mervyn's, while retaining all other departments in the existing store.
 Dick's Sporting Goods opened its first Washington state location in April 2010, replacing the spaces vacated by Circuit City and Linens 'n Things.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 As of 2022, the former Sears location has been converted to a Round 1 entertainment center.

+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store closed in March 2025.